Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Operationalizing Novelty with -Grams

 \section{Operationalizing Novelty with $n$-Grams}

-There are different ways to measure LM generation novelty: one could assess the verbatim overlap between the text and training data or attempt to capture semantic and syntactic novelty.
-We target verbatim novelty via two $n$-gram-based metrics:

-\paragraph{$n$-Novelty.} Novelty can be evaluated at different scales.
+There are different ways to measure LM generation novelty: one could assess the verbatim overlap between the text and training data \citep{mccoy2021language} or attempt to capture semantic and syntactic novelty \cite{shaib2024standardizing,syntactic-templates}.
+We target verbatim novelty, which is understudied at large model scale and conceivably provides an upper bound on more semantic notions of novelty (any instance of verbatim repetition likely also constitutes semantic repetition).
+We formalize verbatim novelty via two $n$-gram-based metrics: {\bf $n$-novelty} and \textbf{non-novel suffix length (\textsc{nnsl})}. \paragraph{$n$-Novelty.} Novelty can be evaluated at different levels of granularity.
 For example, while all individual tokens in a generated text will likely have occurred, it would be notable if a 100-gram from the pretraining data was generated verbatim.
 To capture novelty across different $n$-gram lengths, we follow \citet{mccoy2021language} in plotting the $n$-novelty curve, i.e., the novelty of generated $n$-grams (where $n$ varies) w.r.t. some fixed corpus $C$.
-Formally, for any text query $Q$ (e.g., a model-generated document) we define the $n$-novelty rate of $Q$ as the proportion of $n$-grams in $Q$ that also occurred in $C$.
-We visualize the $n$-novelty curve as a function of $n$ as in \Cref{fig:example-novelty}.
-Intuitively, 1-novelty should be close to zero (due to the way tokenizers work), and the curve will monotonically increase with $n$ (since substrings of a non-novel $n$-gram are non-novel). \paragraph{Non-Novel Suffix Length (\textsc{nnsl}).} We propose a new measure of aggregate novelty across different $n$.
-We define \textsc{nnsl} at token position $i$ in $Q$ as the length of the longest suffix of $Q[:i]$ that appeared in $C$.
-We then aggregate by taking mean or max.
+Formally, for any text query $Q$ (e.g., a model-generated document) we define the $n$-novelty rate of $Q$ as the proportion of $n$-grams in $Q$ that did not occur in $C$.
+We visualize the $n$-novelty curve as a function of $n$ in \Cref{fig:example-novelty}.
+Intuitively, 1-novelty should be close to zero (due to the way tokenizers work), and the curve will monotonically increase with $n$ (since substrings of a non-novel $n$-gram are non-novel). \paragraph{\textsc{nnsl}.} We propose a new measure of aggregate novelty across different values of $n$.
+We define \textsc{nnsl} at token $i$ of $Q$ as the length of the longest suffix of $Q[:i]$ that appeared in corpus $C$.
+We then aggregate with mean or max.

-\paragraph{Example.} Let $C = \texttt{hello\$world\$}$ be a character-tokenized corpus, where $\$$ is a document boundary.
+\paragraph{Example.} Let $C = \texttt{hello\$world\$}$ be a character-tokenized corpus, where $\texttt{\$}$ is a document boundary.
 Query $Q = \texttt{lloyd}$ has 1-gram novelty 1/5 (\texttt{y} is novel), 2-gram novelty 2/4 (\texttt{oy} and \texttt{yd} are novel), 3-gram novelty 2/3 (only \texttt{llo} is non-novel), and 4-gram novelty 2/2.
 The \textsc{nnsl} at each position is $\langle 1, 2, 3, 0, 1\rangle$, with mean 1.4 and max 3.
 We intuitively demonstrate this example in \Cref{fig:example-novelty}.